Adoption Victoria works in partnership with Intercountry Adoption Australia to support overseas adoption programs.

 An open attitude to adoption gives children the opportunity to talk about their life story and birth family.
 It helps them to value and accept their own history and experience.

-*Please note that fees are slightly different for people who have previously adopted a child under the Adoption Act 1984.
+Fees payable Department of Treasury and Finance Victoria are available in the Automatically Indexed fees and fines list.
+Please note that fees are slightly different for people who have previously adopted a child under the Adoption Act 1984

 How to adopt from overseas